jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 * Dry your hands using a clean towel or air dry them.

 Sources are [here](https://www.cdc.gov/handwashing/when-how-handwashing.html), [here](https://www.cdc.gov/handwashing/show-me-the-science-handwashing.html), and [here](https://www.cdc.gov/coronavirus/2019-ncov/about/prevention-treatment.html).

+## Obtain a one month food supply
+* Obtain staples that will last a while such as rice or beans (and don't forget that fat is a necessary macronutrient)
+* Stick to foods you know if possible to reduce the likelihood of stomach issues

+If there transmission rate near you is high, you'll want to be able to avoid person-to-person contact as much as possible.
+Having your own supplies will help you eliminate the need to visit the restaurents and grocery stores.

 ## Take vitamin D supplements
 * Buy vitamin D3 capsules